 Injury Attorneys | Restoring LivesTM

-Even if your child seems fine after an injury, get them checked out by a doctor right away after a head injury.
+Even if your child seems fine after a head injury, get them checked out by a doctor right away.
 Brain injuries in children can impact them for life.
-The personal injury attorneys at Wilson Kehoe Winingham in Indianapolis want to protect you and your family and have answers to your questions about TBIs and children.

 Children can acquire TBIs in the same ways that adults can.
 Any injury or event that results in a sudden jolt or blow to the head could give your child a concussion or other head trauma.
 If your child hit their head because of any of the following events, take them to a doctor:

 The symptoms of a concussion or brain injury look similar in children and adults, but children might have a harder time describing how they feel.
-A child who has had a traumatic brain injury may experience any combination of these symptoms depending on the injury.
+A child who has had a TBI may experience any combination of these symptoms, depending on the injury:

 A child’s brain injury can be more serious than an adult’s because it’s harder to know what the impact of the injury will be right away.
 A child’s brain is still developing, and contrary to popular belief, it can’t grow out of a brain injury.
 In fact, any impairment that a child could experience from their brain injury might not become evident until they are older.